Flavored axions and the flavor problem: Introduction

 \section{Introduction}

-The discovery of the Higgs in ATLAS \cite{Aad:2012tfa} and CMS \cite{Chatrchyan:2012ufa} collaborations with a mass of 125 GeV is very important because it opens up the possibility of new physics in the scalar sector.
-From a theoretical viewpoint, other representations are well motivated, like the two Higgs doublet model \cite{He:2008qm,Grzadkowski:2009iz,Logan:2010nw,Boucenna:2011hy,He:2011gc, Bai:2012nv,He:2013suk,Cai:2013zga,Wang:2014elb,Drozd:2014yla,Campbell:2015fra, vonBuddenbrock:2016rmr,Carena:2015moc} or models with additional singlet scalar fields~\cite{Branco:2011iw}.
-On the other hand, the discovery of the Higgs gives experimental support to the spontaneous symmetry breaking which is the mechanism that explains the origin of the masses of the fermions and the gauge bosons.
-The Standard Model (SM) \cite{Glashow:1961tr,Weinberg:1967tq,Salam:1968rm} is consistent with experimental data and a symmetry breaking where the Higgs coupling with the fermions is proportional to the fermion masses.
-Using the Yukawa Lagrangian, the Higgs mechanism allows the fermions to get masses.
-However, there are various orders of magnitude between the fermion mass hierarchies which cannot be explained in the context of the SM, where six masses for the up and down quarks 12
+The discovery of the Higgs boson by the ATLAS~\cite{Aad:2012tfa} and CMS \cite{Chatrchyan:2012ufa} collaborations with a mass of 125~GeV is very important because it opens up the possibility of new physics in the scalar sector.
+So that, from a theoretical viewpoint, an extended Higgs sector is well motivated~\cite{Gunion:1989we}, the best-known extensions are: the two Higgs doublet model \cite{He:2008qm,Grzadkowski:2009iz,Logan:2010nw,Boucenna:2011hy,He:2011gc,Bai:2012nv,He:2013suk,Cai:2013zga,Wang:2014elb,Drozd:2014yla,Campbell:2015fra,vonBuddenbrock:2016rmr,Carena:2015moc} and models with additional singlet scalar fields~\cite{Branco:2011iw}.
+On the other hand, the discovery of the Higgs boson gives experimental support to the spontaneous symmetry breaking which is the mechanism that explains the origin of the masses for both, fermions and weak gauge bosons.

-have to be defined, in addition to the three CKM mixing angles and one complex phase involving CP violation. the Two Higgs Doublet Model~(THDM) was motivated in order to give masses to up-type and down-type quarks~\cite{Haber:1984rc} where vacuum expectation values (VEV) $v_1$ and $v_2$ are related to the electroweak VEV by $v^2 = v_1^2 + v_2^2$.
-These fields allow proposing new physics through the additional charged scalar field.
-On the other hand, the singlet scalar fields are useful to break gauge symmetries in extended electroweak models or as candidates for dark matter~\cite{McDonald:1993ex,LopezHonorez:2006gr,Barbieri:2006dq,Honorez:2010re, Carena:2015moc}.
+The Standard Model (SM) symmetry breaking mechanism~\cite{Glashow:1961tr,Weinberg:1967tq,Salam:1968rm} with Higgs-fermion couplings proportional to the fermion masses is consistent with the experimental data; however, there are various orders of magnitude between the fermion masses which cannot be explained in the context of the SM.
+These masses, the three mixing angles, and the complex CP-violating phase must be adjusted with experimental data.

-Due to having three quarks up and three quarks down, the mass matrices are $3\times 3$ and, without loss of generality, these can be taken as Hermitian matrices having a total of 18 free parameters against the 10 physical parameters \cite{Ramond:1993kv}.
-This gives freedom to reduce the number of parameters of the matrices and search for structures, textures, with zeros that consistently allow the eigenvalues and rotations with hierarchies required experimentally.
+The Two Higgs Doublet Model (THDM) was proposed in order to give masses to up-type and down-type quarks~\cite{Haber:1984rc} where vacuum expectation values (VEV) $v_1$ and $v_2$ are related to the electroweak VEV by the relation $v^2 = v_1^2 + v_2^2$.
+This THDM allows new physics through an additional charged scalar field which should be looked for in colliders as a test of multi-Higgs models.
+On the other hand, the singlet scalar fields are useful to break the $U(1)$ gauge symmetries in extended electroweak models or as candidates for dark matter~\cite{McDonald:1993ex,LopezHonorez:2006gr,Barbieri:2006dq,Honorez:2010re,Carena:2015moc}.